graysoncroom/blog/content/posts/solving-calculus-problems-with-linear-algebra/index.md

 transforms the basis vectors in $\overline{\mathbf{R}}^2$ into eigenvectors in
 $\mathbf{R}^2$.

-Finally, it's inverse ($L$) can be found with the 2-by-2 inverse formula:
+Finally, its inverse ($L$) can be found with the 2-by-2 inverse formula:
 <div>
 $\det \begin{bmatrix} a & b \\ c & d \end{bmatrix} = \frac{1}{\det \begin{bmatrix} a & b \\ c & d \end{bmatrix}} \begin{bmatrix} d & -b \\ -c & a \end{bmatrix}$
 </div>